Schaeffler to sell 4 pct of Continental AG to cut debt

-FRANKFURT, Sept 16 (Reuters) - German auto parts maker Schaeffler Group said it will sell 4 percent of Continental AG to cut debt, taking advantage of a 20-year high in the Continental share price.
+FRANKFURT (Reuters) - German auto parts maker Schaeffler Group said it will sell 4 percent of Continental AG (CONG.DE) to cut debt, taking advantage of a 20-year high in the Continental share price.

 Schaeffler is placing 8 million shares with investors to pay creditors, including Goldman Sachs, which is also running the transaction, it said on Monday after the close of trading in Germany.